 Rules for obtaining ESTA

-Before you can board for the United States, you will be asked to submit your mandatory ESTA stay form.
-To be in good standing with the US administration, it is then necessary to obtain an ESTA travel authorization.
-This document is subject to many regulations regarding its issue and it is best to learn about the formalities to complete before your departure, especially if your ESTA is refused.
-Read this practical guide to know everything about the workings of this approach.
+Before you can board a flight to the United States, you will be asked to submit your mandatory ESTA form.
+To be in good standing with the U.S. government, you need to obtain an ESTA travel authorization.
+This document is subject to numerous regulations concerning its issuance and it is preferable to be well informed about the formalities to be completed before your departure, especially if your ESTA is refused.
+Read this practical guide to learn all about the mechanics of this process.

-What are the rules precedent to the ESTA form?
+What are the requirements for the ESTA form?

-To qualify for ESTA, you must be a citizen of one of the countries participating in the Visa Waiver Program.
-In addition, any eligible individual wishing to travel to the United States for tourism or business reasons must plan a stay of less than 90 days.
+To be eligible for ESTA, you must be a citizen of one of the countries participating in the Visa Waiver Program.
+In addition, any eligible individual wishing to travel to the United States for tourism or business purposes must plan to stay for less than 90 days.

-It is important to remember that even with a stopover, transit through the United States, or a visit to Hawaii (located in Oceania), it is mandatory to complete the ESTA form.
+It is important to remember that even in the case of a stopover, a transit through the United States, or a passage to Hawaii (located in Oceania), it is mandatory to fill out the ESTA form.

-As far as family travel is concerned, it is not currently possible to make group requests.
-Indeed, you will need to make an ESTA request for each family member and each person must have this document before flying to the United States.
-To do this, you will need to complete the online form and pay the application fee to validate your order.
-An ESTA authorization for a child is paying, like that of an adult, and is at the same price.
+For family trips, it is not possible to make group requests at this time.
+You will need to apply for an ESTA for each member of the family and each person must have this document before flying to the United States.
+To do so, you will have to fill out the online form and pay the processing fee to validate your order.
+An ESTA authorization for a child is not free, just like an adult authorization, and is the same price.

-Note: To be able to apply for ESTA for a child, the child must have a passport in his name and valid.
+Note: In order to apply for an ESTA for a child, the child must have a valid passport in his/her name.

-First, it is worth noting that an ESTA entitles you to stay in the United States for a period of up to 90 consecutive days.
-If you are still in the United States after this deadline, you are liable to prosecution.
+First of all, it is important to note that an ESTA authorizes you to stay in the United States for a maximum of 90 consecutive days.
+If you are still in the U.S. after this time, you may be subject to legal action.

-If you lose your ESTA printed on paper, do not worry.
-The travel authorization is electronic and registered in the US customs system which can consult it on computer when you arrive.
+If you lose your paper ESTA, don’t worry!
+The travel authorization is electronic and recorded in the U.S. Customs system, which can be viewed on a computer upon arrival.

-When your ESTA application is accepted, it may take up to 72 hours to issue your authorization, but in most cases a few minutes will suffice.
-In general, it is advisable to complete the form no later than 3 days before your flight to be sure to get your ESTA before your departure.
+When your ESTA application is accepted, it can take up to 72 hours for your authorization to be issued, but in most cases, a few minutes are enough.
+In general, it is advisable to fill out the form no later than 3 days before your flight to be sure to obtain your ESTA before your departure.

-Your travel authorization will be valid for 2 years from the day you get it.
-During this period, you have the option of making multiple trips to the US using the same ESTA document, provided that each trip does not exceed 90 days.
-Once your authorization expires, you will simply need to apply for renewal.
+Your travel authorization will be valid for 2 years from the day you obtain it.
+During this period, you may make multiple trips to the United States using the same ESTA document, provided that each trip does not exceed 90 days.
+Once your authorization expires, you will simply have to apply for a renewal.

-ESTA is an official document issued by the US Government and is therefore subject to specific conditions of issue.
+The ESTA is an official document issued by the American government and is therefore subject to specific conditions of issuance.

-To put all the chances on your side, it is important to respect all the rules related to obtaining the ESTA as well as its duration of validity.
-A breach of the rules may result in the denial of your request.
+To put all the chances on your side, it is important to respect all the rules related to obtaining the ESTA as well as its validity period.
+Failure to comply with the rules may result in your application being denied.